statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 # Questions and Answers to Supervised Learning.

 1. How can we find the right kernel?
 The Noble article mentions trial and error, is this the most common way to do it?
 > Yes that is it.
-Trial and error is often the most frequent waty to select models and hyper-parameters in other types of ML.
+Trial and error is often the most frequent way to select models and hyper-parameters in other types of ML.

 1. How do you decide how many variables (genes in the jupyter notebook on the TCGA breast cancer set) to use to avoid over - and underfitting of the training data set?
 > Again, trial and error is the most common method.
 You often to your feature selection on a separate dataset, to avoid overfitting.
 This said, [feature selection](https://en.wikipedia.org/wiki/Feature_selection) is a research topic of its own.